MadMan0708/DCSN_Client/_Development_Docs/done_list.md

+28.12.2013
+ - broadcasting discovering of server implemented on client

 28.11.2013
  - default values for server address, port, download address and upload address
  - BUG fixed: list all could be started without established connection to server, it shows message if no projects are on the server